 "*begin musings* I don't read those uplifting little blogs about life and things 20 and 30 year olds should be doing anymore.
 You know why?
 It's all a lie.
 "They" say your 20's are supposed to be some of the best years of your life.
 Then someone says no, your 30's are supposed to be some of the best years of your life.
 "They" are obviously people who live in humongous developed countries.
 "They" don't know bout paying back student loans, going to the same ONE club over and over, seeing the same people, over and over, becoming disillusioned by your government's lack of youth representation over and over, being overqualified for jobs that pay you just enough to cover your loan and buy a box of KFC...
 Maybe I'm asking for too much, maybe I should write about the reality of life for an average Caribbean 20-something year old who has to fight for a job; (unless you have a friend in high places), who has no family overseas so you can't run away and scrounge for a living in the promised land of America or any other place called "foreign"; who fights with thoughts on life direction when you look at the square box of lies and static (TV) which suggests that OBVIOUSLY your life isn't worth ish cuz you still live home with your parents, don't own your own vehicle and sometimes they have to give you money cuz you don't have...

-*ends musings* Jesus.
+*ends musings* Jesus."

 Let me be clear.
 I threw a maybe in the aforementioned rant and was challenged by my peers to make it a reality.
 So I'm going to write.
 And *you* my peers are going to help me.
 You're going to challenge me.
 You're going to interact with me.
 You're going to (constructively) criticise me.
 And we are going to *actually* make a difference.
 Because from that one rant, came ninety-nine (99) comments, ideas, proposals and suggestions on shared feelings, needs for change and a willingness to do something about it.
 A good number of the commenters are unemployed graduates.
 A few are also employed.
 The collective sum are brilliant.
 Notes were taken and in following posts, I'm going to map out clearly the suggestions that were made and look to you all for ideas on how to change the landscape of the country.
 I no longer want to promote a culture where graduates are hired on the basis of political preference and godparents in high places.
 Entrepreneurial spirits can take flight and we can push to be hired off the strength of our degrees and brilliance.
 This could be the beginning of true visionaries taking off our rose colored glasses and seeing the world through a different pair of lenses.